How to get your toddler to eat healthy food

 Snack choices are so important especially for your toddler who loves to graze.
 I always try to offer a fruit or vegetable option before I bring out the crackers.
 If you have a school-aged kid send them to school with healthy food you know they will enjoy.
 Lunchtime at school is not the time to try out an unfamiliar vegetable on your child.
 As you’re not there to encourage them chances are that lunch is ending up in the compost.

 I have a stack of books about healthy eating for kids as I’m a bit of a nerd and I like research.
-These are some of the ones I would highly recommend if you are looking for more information about healthy eating for your kids.
+These are some of the ones I would highly recommend if you are looking for more information about healthy eating for your toddler.

 More from This Happy Busy Life